Skip to main content

 descriptionstring'''MISSING DESCRIPTION'''The description of the mod shown in the mod list screen.
 It is recommended to use a multiline literal string.
 This value is also translatable, see Translating Mod Metadata for more info.description='''This is an example.'''

 logoFilestringnothingThe name and extension of an image file used on the mods list screen.
-The logo must be in the root of the JAR or directly in the root of the source set (e.g. src/main/resources for the main source set).logoFile="example_logo.png"
+The location must be an absolute path starting from the root of the JAR or source set (e.g. src/main/resources for the main source set).
+Valid filename characters are lowercase letters (a-z), digits (0-9), slashes, (/), underscores (_), periods (.) and hyphens (-).
+The complete character set is [a-z0-9_-.].logoFile="test/example_logo.png"

 logoBlurbooleantrueWhether to use GL_LINEAR* (true) or GL_NEAREST* (false) to render the logoFile.
 In simpler terms, this means whether the logo should be blurred or not when trying to scale the logo.logoBlur=false